KenT2/tboplayer/README.md

     * Audio Output - play sound to hdmi or local output, auto does not send an audio option to omxplayer.

     * Mode - play the Single selected track, Repeat the single track, rotate around the Playlist starting from the selected track, randomly play a track from the Playlist.

-    * Download from Youtube - defines whether to download video and audio or audio only from Youtube (other online video services will always be asked for "video and audio").

     * Initial directory for tracks - where Add Track starts looking.

     * Initial directory for playlists - where Open Playlist starts looking

     * Enable subtitles

+    * OMXPlayer location - path to omxplayer binary

-    * OMX player options - add your own (no validation so be careful)
+    * OMXplayer options - add your own (no validation so be careful)

+    * Download from Youtube - defines whether to download video and audio or audio only from Youtube (other online video services will always be asked for "video and audio")

+    * Download actual media URL [when] - defines when to extract the actual media from the given URL, either upon adding the URL or when playing it

+    * youtube-dl location - path to youtube-dl binary

+    * youtube-dl transcoder - prefer to use either avconv or ffmpeg when using youtube-dl for extracting data from online supported services

     * Debug - prints some debug text to the command line

     * Generate Track Information - parses the output of omxplayer, disabled by default as it may cause problems with some tracks.

 A track is selected using a single click of the mouse or up-down arrow key, playing is started by pressing the Play/Pause button, the . key or the Return key.